solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.virtual_mesh.md

-<a name="networking.mesh.gloo.solo.io.VirtualMeshStatus.CertificateRotationState"></a>
+<a name="networking.mesh.gloo.solo.io.VirtualMeshStatus.CertificateRotationState.State"></a>

-### VirtualMeshStatus.CertificateRotationState
+### VirtualMeshStatus.CertificateRotationState.State
-Certificate Rotation State Possible states in which a CertificateRotation can exist.
+State of Certificate Rotation Possible states in which a CertificateRotation can exist.

 | Name | Number | Description |
 | ---- | ------ | ----------- |